Steven-Grevera/ENC4265/manual.md

 # The Shadow Corridors (Generated Maze Levels)
  ![image](https://github.com/user-attachments/assets/68ab7140-2651-4700-99c3-4bbe72eff7ac)
-*Figure 55: Image showing the snail pool which is used to enter corridors as well as leave them through the story.
+*Figure 55: Image showing the snail pool, which is used to enter corridors and leave them throughout the story.
 Image Taken By: Steven Grevera*

 To select a corridor to play through, open a door toward the back of the bar on your right and then walk up to a well with the stone carving of a snail’s face and eyes.

-Look into the water section of this well and hit the interact button to access the list of corridors to choose from.
+Look into the water section of this well and hit the interact button to access the list of corridors from which to choose from.

-The moment your corridor is generated and loaded and you confirm you are ready with the destinated key, you will enter the corridor’s spawn point, which is usually fixed in it’s typing.
-It’s location within the larger level of the corridor however, is not fixed and could be near the exit, or far.
-A timer has also begun which keeps track of your time spent in the level.
+The moment your corridor is generated and loaded and you confirm you are ready with the destinated key, you will enter the corridor’s spawn point, which is usually fixed in its typing.
+Its location within the larger level of the corridor, however, is not fixed and could be near the exit or far.
+A timer has also begun, which keeps track of the time you spend on the level.

-To complete a corridor level, you must successfully collect 3 or 5 Magatama depending on your difficulty choice.
+To complete a corridor level, you must successfully collect three or five Magatama, depending on your difficulty choice.
 Then, you must find the exit of the level to successfully complete the corridor.

 If you fail to exit the level and run out of lives, all of your progress in that generated level of the corridor will be lost and you will be returned to the hub, or you may retry.
 Depending on which you may rather do.

 ## Corridors
  ![image](https://github.com/user-attachments/assets/18deddfe-d8f6-4ec4-ac10-04fb5e1cf76c)